mohitDhami87/SwiftUI-MultilineTextView_ChatView/README.md

 ## Features

 - Custom `TextViewWrapper` to integrate `UITextView` into SwiftUI.
-- `GrowingTextInputView` that supports placeholders and dynamic height adjustment.
+- `MultilineTextInputView` that supports placeholders and dynamic height adjustment.
 - `ChatView` to display messages in a chat-like interface.

 ## Project Structure